aleshaleksey/fansys23/01-quick-start.md

 ### Character concepts

 FanSys is a class-free system which supports different races and templates.
-So depending on what setting, power level, and game style the group has chosen, a character can be a human mage, or a cat girl sword master, or a winged beast that breathes fire, or a vampire.
+So depending on what setting, power level, and game style the group has chosen, a character can more or less freely combine abilities and race/template, so one might make a mage or a fighter, or a sneaky martial artist who knows fire magic, has an animal companion and can turn into a bird.
+A few example character recipes are presented in ["Chapter 16"](16-recipes.md), for use as inspiration when lost in indecision.

+To make things even more interesting, they might be human, or they might have a different template, such as one of the sea people, winged, or even a vampire, dragon, or a setting specific race that can be created with the [template maker](09-races.md#making-templates) rules.

-Likewise it is worth thinking about *who* your character is.
+Most importantly, perhaps, it is worth thinking about *who* your character is.
+What defines them?
+What are their goals and fears?
+What do they value, and what do they despise?
 Are they an ambitious peasant going out into the world to find their chosen one?
 Are they a weary old knight who has gone on one last quest?
-Or did they perhaps just misread a map on the way to town and ended up in this god forsaken wilderness with an overambitious peasant and a weary old knight?
+Or did they perhaps just misread a map on the way to the magical kingdom and ended up in this god forsaken wilderness with an overambitious peasant and a weary old knight?

 ___
 ### Stats